Our Reconciliation Action Plan

 • Acknowledges the colonial history of conservation and the significantly longer history First Nations have on this land.

 Click on the plan below to read our Reconciliation Action Plan (RAP).
+You can also watch our launch webinar here.
 The featured artwork was created by Shannon Ruska and reflects on reconciliation, representing Tribal Country, land and seascapes and connection to Country across our state.
 The full of the artwork can be seen in the RAP.

 QCC accepts the historical realities of colonisation and that, traditionally, the environment conservation movement has been a part of that colonisation and